 OUR VISION FOR CONSCIOUS CONSUMPTION

 We hope you have found this article informative.
 At the Fair Cottage, we believe Information is the key to creating transparency, awareness and a more conscious consumption model.
-Stay with us over the next few months as we continue to discover and review new products, share information on ethical consumption and eventually launch our online shop, providing a range of sustainable outdoor accessories and clothing.
+Stay with us over the next few months as we continue to discover and review new products, share information on ethical consumption and explore our online shop, providing a range of sustainable outdoor accessories and clothing

 If you would like to join our conscious network and contribute towards change, please sign up to our mailing list.